-Loop Head – Walking the beaches on the northeast peninsula, known locally as the Loop Head, feels like you are walking on beaches that haven’t seen human footprints in a long long time.
+Loop Head – Walking the beaches on the northeast peninsula, known locally as the Loop Head, feels like you are walking on beaches that haven’t seen human footprints in a long, long time.
 Green grass pastures with sheep gazing on top of short bluffs give way to white sand beaches and turquoise waters.

 Mount Weddell – Impressive to look at and intense to climb, towering over the old settlement is Mount Weddell.
-In November and December, the base of the mountain is covered in bright yellow gorse that gives way to patches of green grass and massive rock runs scattered in between.
-If you stare long enough at the piles of gray rocks you can begin to see shapes like whales and other imaginary figures.
+In November and December, the base of the mountain is covered in bright yellow gorse that gives way to patches of green grass and massive stone runs scattered in between.
+If you stare long enough at the piles of gray rocks, you can begin to see shapes like whales and other imaginary figures.

-Patagonian Foxes – A highlight to any trip to Weddell Island is to spot a fox.
+Patagonian Foxes – A highlight of any trip to Weddell Island is to spot a fox.
 Found only on Weddell Island (fortunately or unfortunately) due to being introduced by humans, the Patagonian foxes can still be found around the island.
 We found a few in the distance from the seat of the Land Rover, but they were a bit too quick to get a good shot of them.

 Old Farm Buildings – One of my favorite parts of Weddell Island was the old farm buildings.
 The colorfully painted wooden buildings had just the right amount of wear and peeling paint that made them super photogenic.